department-of-veterans-affairs/vets-website/content/pages/education/tools-programs.md

 <div class="va-introtext">

 Figuring out how to shift from military to civilian life can be hard.
 We offer tools and counseling programs to help you make the most of your options.
+Find out how we can help.

 </div>